carbon-design-system/carbon/docs/guides/support.md

   find solutions to their problems.
 - The goal is to _respond_ to every thread on your day.
-- Go into threads where members of the community answer a question and validate the person in the community that answered it by adding an emojii or response reiterating the answer and acknowledging the community member.
+- Go into threads where members of the community answer a question and validate the person in the community that answered it by adding an emoji or response reiterating the answer and acknowledging the community member.
 - Use discretion to respond to applicable threads.
 Lean on the maintainer team's private #carbon-support channel to look for subject matter experts when a